One of the Northeast’s great backpacking adventures proves that good things don’t come easy.

 On the Ridge

-Before dropping back below treeline on the Franconia Ridge Trail, take a moment on Mt.
-Flume’s rocky summit to enjoy the view.
-The Kinsmans, Lincoln, and Interstate 93 are to the south and west.
+Before dropping back below treeline on the Franconia Ridge Trail, take a moment on Mount Flume’s rocky summit to enjoy the view.
+The Kinsmans, Lincoln, and I-93 are to the south and west.
 Owl’s Head, the Pemi Wilderness, and the Bonds are to the east.
 Then, the next step on your itinerary—Franconia Ridge—is to the north.
-Try not to feel overwhelmed, and just follow the yellow blazes as you start making your way along the 1.5 miles to Mount Liberty’s summit.
+Try not to feel overwhelmed, and follow the yellow blazes as you travel the 1.5 miles to Mount Liberty’s summit.

-The descent off Mt.
-Flume and across to Mt.
-Liberty is pretty relaxed.
-As you near the latter’s summit, you’ll encounter a few moves that require some minor scrambling.
-While they might briefly slow you down, they also mean you’re getting close to the second 4,000-footer of the day.
+The descent off Mount Flume and across to Mount Liberty is pretty relaxed.
+As you near the latter’s summit, you’ll encounter a few short scrambly sections.
+Although they might briefly slow you down, they also mean you’re getting close to the top of the second 4,000-footer of the day.

 Above the Treeline

-Next up on the Franconia Ridge Trail are the 1.8 miles to Little Haystack Mountain.
-To get there, the route drops back below treeline and joins up with the Appalachian Trail at the juncture of the Franconia Ridge and Liberty Springs Trails.
-Follow the AT’s white dashes as it traverses, culminating in a short, steep climb to the open summit.
+Next up on the Franconia Ridge Trail is the 1.8-mile trek to Little Haystack Mountain.
+To get there, the route drops back below treeline and joins the Appalachian Trail (AT) at the juncture of the Franconia Ridge and Liberty Springs Trails.
+Follow the white blazes of the AT as it traverses the ridgeline, culminating in a short, steep climb to the open summit.

-On a typical weekend day, the crowds can be intense on top of Little Haystack Mountain (44.140476, -71.645905).
-So, instead, consider stopping on a rocky outcropping a little south of the actual summit before the juncture of the Franconia Ridge and Falling Waters Trails to take in the view, get a snack, and avoid the masses.
+On a typical weekend day, the crowds can be intense on top of Little Haystack (44.140476, -71.645905).
+Consider stopping on a rocky outcropping a little south of the summit proper before the junction of the Franconia Ridge and Falling Waters Trails to take in the view, get a snack, and avoid the masses.

-Much like Little Haystack’s, Mount Lafayette’s summit is often crowded on a nice weekend day, with hikers doing the Franconia Ridge loop.
+Much like Little Haystack, the summit of Mount Lafayette is often crowded on a nice weekend day, with hikers doing the Franconia Ridge loop.
 Since you’ll be heading in a different direction from most after Lafayette, however, follow the Garfield Ridge Trail for a few minutes to find equally great views, without all the crowds.
-On a clear day, the view to the west, with Garfield in the foreground, followed by the Twins and the Bonds, and then the Presidentials in the distance, is fantastic.
+On a clear day, the view to the west—with Garfield in the foreground, followed by the Twins and the Bonds, and then the Presidentials in the distance—is fantastic.

 The Crux

-Once you’ve made it to Mount Garfield (44.187298, -71.610764), pause on the open, rocky summit to savor your fifth 4,000-footer of the day in the company of great views in every direction.
+Once you’ve made it to Mount Garfield (44.187298, -71.610764), pause on the open, rocky summit to savor your fifth 4,000-footer in the company of great views in every direction.
 Look right to admire your traverse across the entire Franconia Ridge.
-Then, look left to see how much farther you’ve left to go, with the Twins and Bonds before you.
-Turn around to admire the Pemi’s far edges and, on a clear day, to see all the way to Stowe, Vermont.
+Then, look left to see how much farther there is left to go, with the Twins and Bonds before you.
+Turn around to admire the Pemi’s far edges and, on a clear day, you can see all the way to Stowe, Vermont.

 Call it a Night

-Even if you’re not staying at the Garfield Shelter, consider filling your water bottles at the spring located at the spur trail’s junction.
-It is one of the easiest and best water sources on the whole Pemi Loop.
+Even if you’re not staying at the Garfield Shelter, consider filling your water bottles at the spring located at the spur trail’s junction; it’s one of the easiest and best water sources on the whole Pemi Loop.

-If you’re planning on completing the loop in just two days, we recommend pushing on toward Galehead Hut (44.187927, -71.568810), which is just under three more rugged miles from Garfield’s summit.
+If you’re planning on completing the loop in just two days, push on toward Galehead Hut (44.187927, -71.568810), which is just under three more rugged miles from Garfield’s summit.
 Also managed by the AMC, this hut is a great option if you’re looking to go light.
 Although the hut is a more expensive overnight option, during prime hiking season, it comes with a multi-course dinner the night you arrive and a hearty breakfast the next morning.
-The food is top-notch. ($113 per night; make reservations in advance).
+The bunks are comfortable, the food is top-notch, and the cost is considerably more than the shelter.
 It also has the only real bathroom you’ll see on the trip.

 If camping is your preference, the route to Galehead Hut also has a handful of places that meet the White Mountains’ rules and restrictions to pitch a tent (no camping within a quarter mile of any trailhead, hut, or shelter).
 Don’t camp directly on the trail!